AdaGold/slack-cli/design_activity.md

 - Compare and contrast different designs for the same program
 - Implement a program from a provided UML diagram

-## Your Design
+## First Draft Design

-Read through the project requirements with your partner, then follow our standard [object-oriented design process](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/02-intermediate-ruby/oo-design.md).
+1. Read through the project requirements with your partner, then follow our standard [object-oriented design process](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/02-intermediate-ruby/oo-design.md).
     - What are the nouns, and how are they composed into objects and relations?
     - What are the verbs, and which verb belongs with which object?
+2. From above, we are leading you to certain classes and dependencies.
+We want `lib/slack.rb` to have only **one dependency**: `Workspace`.
+We want `Workspace` to have at least two dependencies: `User` and `Channel`.
+We want `Workspace` to have many `User`s (composition).
+Also, we want `Workspace` to have many `Channel`s (composition).
+After reading through the requirements, what verbs are associated with `User`?
+What verbs are associated with `Channel`?
+What's **similar**?
+What's **different**?
+3. The `User` and `Channel` classes have similar enough verbs and responsibilities, that we could design them to have inheritance relationships.
+What ideas can you come up with?
+What would the common behaviors/methods be named?

-Build a UML diagram with your partner.
+Create a rough UML diagram for your design's first draft.

-## Instructor Design
+## Compare With Another Design

 <details>
-<summary>Once you are happy with your design, click here to see the UML from the instructor implementation</summary>
+<summary>Once you have a first draft of your design, click here to see the UML for one instructor implementation.</summary>

 ![Instructor Design](images/instructor-design.png)